 - Rectal examination may reveal tenderness or a mass, especially with a low-lying pelvic abscess.

-- One third of patients who develop diverticulitis will develop further complications (perforation, abscess, fistula, stricture/obstruction):
+- 5% of patients who develop diverticulitis will develop further complications (perforation, abscess, fistula, stricture/obstruction):

 - Free perforation into the peritoneum, causing frank peritonitis, can be life-threatening but is rare.